Skip to main content

 FlagDescriptionExample

---helpShow help for commandbrv --help, brv init --help
+--helpShow help for commandbrv --help, brv status --help

 --versionShow CLI versionbrv --version